Get exclusive member benefits & effect social change. Join Today

-Your doctor will insert a needle into the swelling and use an ultrasound to help guide the needle to the correct place.
+Your doctor will insert a needle into the knee joint and may use an ultrasound to help guide the needle to the correct place.
 They’ll then draw the fluid from the joint.

 Regular, gentle exercises may help increase your range of motion and strengthen the muscles around your knee.
 Crutches may help alleviate the pain.
 You can also help reduce pain by using a compression wrap or placing ice on the joint.

-Your doctor may recommend a corticosteroid medication, such as cortisone, for the cyst.
-Your doctor will inject this drug into the cyst.
+Your doctor may recommend a corticosteroid medication, such as cortisone.
+Your doctor will inject this drug into the joint, and the medication will flow back into the cyst.
 Though it may help relieve the pain, it doesn’t always prevent a popliteal cyst from recurring.

 Treating the cause of the cyst is very important to prevent the cyst from returning.
-As a general rule, if the cyst is left alone it will go away once the underlying cause is treated.
+As a general rule, if the cyst is left alone, it’ll go away once the underlying cause is treated.
 Should your doctor determine that you have damage to the cartilage, they may recommend surgery to repair or remove it.